taldoron84/xap-docs-sbp/first-real-time-big-data-analytics-app.markdown

 The following are step-by-step instructions building the application:

+1. Install XAP
-1. Follow these [instructions]({{%latestjavaurl%}}/installation-guide.html#java-installation) to download and install the latest version of XAP.
+Follow these [instructions]({{%latestjavaurl%}}/installation-guide.html#java-installation) to download and install the latest version of XAP.

-2. Getting the Application
+2. Get the demo application code from github
 Get the [demo application](https://github.com/gigaspaces/rt-analytics-streaming-bigdata) and place the files under an empty folder.

 3. Install Maven and the GigaSpaces Maven plug-in